AOKingsax/Third-semester-altschool-cloud-exercises/exercise2-holidayChallenge/README.md

 Instances within the same VPC can connect to one another via their private IP addresses, as such it is possible to connect to an instance in a private subnet from an instance in a public subnet; otherwise known as a bastion host.

 In this project, the use of an instance as a bastion host will be used to access two private instances in two private subnets and configure nginx web server in them using ansible configuration tool.
-It will be attached to a NAT gateway in a public subnet in order to access internet and a load balancer will be attached to direct traffic accross the private instances.
+It will be attached to a NAT gateway in a public subnet in order to access internet and a load balancer will be attached together with a target group to direct traffic accross the private instances.

+### Application Load Balancer

+A load balancer serves as the single point of contact for clients.
+The load balancer distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones.
+This increases the availability of your application.

+### Target Groups

+A target group tells a load balancer where to direct traffic to : EC2 instances, fixed IP addresses; or AWS Lambda functions, amongst others.
+When creating a load balancer, you create one or more listeners and configure listener rules to direct the traffic to one target group.

 ## TASKS

-- Set up 2 EC2 instances on AWS(use the free tier instances)
+- Set up two EC2 instances on AWS (use the free tier instances)
-- Deploy an Nginx web server on these instances(you are free to use Ansible)
+- Deploy an Nginx web server on these instances (you are free to use Ansible)
-- Set up an ALB(Application Load balancer) to route requests to your EC2 instances
+- Set up an ALB (Application Load balancer) to route requests to your EC2 instances
 - Make sure that each server displays its own Hostname or IP address.
 You can use any programming language of your choice to display this.

 ### Important points to note: